hair regrowth serum clean natural

 Shop Here

 Necessaire’s scalp serum felt very similar to Nutrafol’s to me.
 In fact, both of them recently reduced the amount of product you get by half too with only a slight decrease in price.
 Necessaire’s contains plenty of high-tech actives like 5% Capixyl which is a mix of acetyl terteapeptide 3 and clove, 7 different molecular weights of Hyaluronic Acid and Vitamin B3, Vitamin B5, and ApiScalp.
 Texture wise, it feels like I’m applying water to my scalp just like many other clean scalp serums I’ve tried.
-Even though I love many of Necessaire’s other products (their hand cream treatment is amazing), I would not repurchase this.
-I’m used to the 2 oz bottle, so getting the 1 oz feels like a rip off for me.
-I’m not sure I noticed any change if at all.
+I’ve tried the original Scalp Serum and Rosemary Serum and prefer the latter since rosemary is amazing for hair growth.

 Price: $45 for 1 oz